 Grease traps play a vital role in maintaining the overall plumbing system’s health and preventing costly repairs.
 Without a functioning grease trap, fats, oils, and grease can easily accumulate in pipes, leading to blockages and sewer backups.
 These backups not only cause inconvenience for businesses but also pose health risks and environmental hazards.

 One of the main reasons grease traps are essential is their ability to prevent clogged pipes.
 As grease accumulates in the drainage system, it sticks to the inner walls of the pipes, constricting the flow of water.
 Over time, this build-up can become severe and result in complete blockages, causing wastewater to back up into sinks, drains, and even the kitchen itself.
-This can lead to unsanitary conditions, foul odors, and potential damage to the property.
+This can lead to unsanitary conditions, foul odours, and potential damage to the property.

 Types of grease traps